hydroflux/abstractor-ws/README.md

 - [ ] Update multiple_documents comment to include actual document numbers and / or book & page numbers
 - [ ] HIGH PRIORITY -- refactor leopard execute
+- [ ] move "get_reception_number" around into download document--passing around 'document_number' is redundant & the document can't be downloaded unless it's on the page anyway

 ### Tiger To Do